Breaking the Metric Voting Distortion Barrier: Proofs for Biased Metrics

 \begin{proposition} Suppose we have an election instance and a distance metric $d$ that is consistent with the instance.
 Let $i^* = \arg\min_i\SC(i, d)$.
 Then there is a biased metric $\hat{d}$ such that $\SC(i^*, \hat{d}) \leq \SC(i^*, d)$ and $\SC(j, \hat{d}) - \SC(i^*, \hat{d}) \geq \SC(j, d) - \SC(i^*, d)$ for each $j \neq i^*$. \end{proposition}

-In particular, this shows that for any election rule, the distortion of the rule is greater with $\hat{d}$ than with $d$.
+In particular, this shows that for any election rule, the distortion of the rule is {weakly larger} with $\hat{d}$ than with $d$.
 Thus, showing that a rule has low distortion on all biased metrics is sufficient to show that it has low distortion for all metrics.

 \begin{proof} Let $x_i = d(i, i^*)$, and let $\hat{d}$ be the biased metric for $(x_1,x_2, \ldots, x_m)$.
 We will show that for any voter $v$, $\hat{d}(i^*, v) \leq d(i^*, v)$ and $\hat{d}(j, v) - \hat{d}(i^*, v) \geq d(j, v) - d(i^*, v)$, which will immediately imply the proposition.